Pre-Arrival Information

 Money

 Make sure to bring sufficient funds in U.S. currency to cover larger initial expenses, including items like the annual health insurance fees, hotel or other temporary accommodations, housing deposits, utility deposits, food, books and supplies, transportation, etc. In addition, in order to open a bank account and have your money available right away, you will need to deposit cash or initiate a wire transfer from an account overseas.
 For information on opening a bank account in the U.S., please see the Banking website.
-Regarding paying your student bill – Rice's Cashier's Office has a multitude of options for payment, please visit their website for detailed options, including an option specifically for international payments using a service called Flywire.
+Regarding paying your student bill, Rice's Bursar's Office has a multitude of payment options.
+Please visit their website for detailed options, including an option specifically for international payments using a service called Flywire.

 Credit Card